 Ready to see a show unlike any other?

 World of Color is it.
-This has been a favorite of Disney fans for 7 years now and it’s the premiere entertainment option at California Adventure.
+This has been a favorite of Disney fans for over 7 years now and it’s the premiere entertainment option at California Adventure.

 There’s a lot to know about this show, including how you can pull FASTPASSES for it, where to stand in those FASTPASS reserved areas, which restaurants host Dining Packages that offer reserved viewing for the show, what the Dessert Party is all about and more.

 World of Color debuted in 2010 and has been dazzling guests ever since.
 It’s truly a unique experience in that all images are shown on sprays of water that come together to create a screen to capture the images.

 “To create the approximately 19,000 square-foot projection screen, nearly 1,200 fountains shoot water 200 feet into the air.
 Watch the water dance and the perfectly timed pyrotechnics explode!